Botanical Name: Rossioglossum grande

-Rossioglossum grande orchids are also known as Odontoglossum grande and sometimes labeled with that name.
+Rossioglossum grande orchids were formerly known as Odontoglossum grande and sometimes labeled with that name.

 These tropical orchids are epiphytic and have fat, egg-shaped pseudobulbs.
 A pair of long, narrow arching leaves grow from each pseudobulb.
 Young leaves are often speckled with brown -- this is normal, though many may mistake those brown spots for an insect infestation.

 Flower stems can grow to 12 in (30 cm) tall, each branched stem carrying several large blooms.
 And those flowers are stunning.
 Each vibrant bloom can grow up to 6 in (15 cm) wide, made up of golden-yellow petals and sepals with tiger-like reddish brown stripes.

 Tiger Orchids love humidity.
 If the relative humidity drops below 50%, use a humidity tray or a cool-mist room humidifier.
 Grouping plants also helps to maintain the moisture in the air around them.

 Wondering whether to repot?
 Repot your orchid every couple years because the medium breaks down and doesn't allow air to get to the orchid's roots.
 Use a fairly small pot (around 4- or 6-inch (10-15 cm)) because these beauties grow best when they are a little crowded.
 Using a terracotta pot or an orchid pot with holes in it helps to dry out the medium faster and prevents root rot.
 The best time to repot is when new growth begins.

 Although R. grande is not the easiest orchid to grow indoors, those big yellow-and-red striped blooms make them irresistible to orchid growers and worth accommodating its needs.

 Origin: Southern Mexico and Guatemala